In this presentation we discuss anger as an emotion.

 Benefits of this definition

 If we focus on its excitation of the Parasympathetic system, we can see that anger has a hugely motivational aspect.
 All parts of the body are triggered and ready for action.
 The result has potential to be a net benefit.

 The main event

 Humans are a naturally aggressive species and coherent use of anger is an important part of our emotional repertoire.
-People who are able to successfully channel their anger and aggressiveness can lead productive and fulfilling lives.
+People who are able to successfully channel their anger can lead productive and fulfilling lives.
 Those who fail to do so can become troublesome and costly members of society.

 Anger has huge motivational properties that can stimulate people to go out and do things.
 Achievement requires a certain level of focus and determination.
 Whenever an obstacle is met a flight or fight response might be elicited.
 If the flight response is always activated then achievement will never occur.
 If the fight response is activated in enough quantity and in the right circumstances, then success is much more likely.
 Humans only succeed when they rise up to the challenge.
 Rising up is greatly enhanced by the presence of adrenaline driven behaviours.

 On the flip side anger often leads to destructive behaviour, which not only prevents achievement but also creates additional negative consequences.
 A person who lashes out at their own personal failures and causes injury or death to others, not only fails personal targets but creates distress and damage to society at large.
 The destructive consequences of angry behaviour fill each news cycle with stories of murder, revenge, domestic violence and war.
 It is the most newsworthy of emotions.

 Such expressions of anger may be indeed be coherent and the perpetrator may feel fulfilled in the expression of it but their actions may be judged as socially unacceptable and they may find themselves facing a court of law.
 Just because a person can express coherent emotion does not mean that their behaviour is socially fit and proper.